karth123/FASTAPI-Microsoft-portal/README.md

 ### Planned Future Functionality

-- The ability to add users in this GUI interface using bulk CSV templates which include directory extension properties in the template.
+- The ability to add users in this GUI using bulk CSV templates which include directory extension properties in the template.
 - The ability to add groups and define these groups using the directory extension properties.
 - Filtering groups and users based on directory extension property values.